 The legislation has changed in recent years, so it’s possible that your conditions have not yet been adjusted accordingly.
 Or perhaps in the meantime, your company and its operations have evolved, which also requires adjustment.

 Confirm all agreements that are important by e-mail, not by telephone.
 Here, too, a confirmation on (digital) paper will ensure that there can be no dispute about what was agreed with the client later on.

 Are you still waiting for payment, despite a good quotation and clear agreements?

 Unpaid can help!
 In just a couple of mouse clicks, you can submit a claim online and within 5 working days, the bailiff will visit your client at home with an official payment order.
-On average, you will receive your money within 30 days, along with the fee you advanced to Unpaid and damages of up to 10%.
+On average, you will receive your money within 30 days, along with the fee you advanced to Unpaid.